mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 Both 3PL vendors had 100-200 customers, which felt comfortably within [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number).
 After being burned as [my design agency's smallest client](/tinypilot-redesign/#avoid-hiring-a-vendor-as-their-smallest-client), I asked how I'd compare to their other customers, and both said I'd fall around the middle in terms of order volume.

 In terms of product value, I'm on the high end relative to their other customers.
 It seems like 3PL vendors work with a lot of products in the $20-50 range.
 TinyPilot's high price should be advantageous because the vendors charge a flat fee per order rather than a percentage of revenue.
-3PL vendors also charge by warehouse storage space, which should be low in TinyPilot's case, since the product is small.
+3PL vendors also charge by warehouse storage space, which should be low in TinyPilot's case since the product is small.

 Both 3PL vendors offer light manufacturing services, so we could theoretically send them our raw materials and have them build TinyPilot devices.
 I probably won't do this because if we're going to outsource manufacturing, it's easier to have the Chinese factory that makes TinyPilot's custom hardware also assemble the devices.
 On the other hand, in case of a disastrous dispute between TinyPilot and its manufacturer, it would be better if we're both in the US as opposed to trying to go to court with a company located in China.